lionel-panhaleux/archon-bot/README.md

 - `vekn`: If the player has none and the tournament requires it, only a Judge can register them (see below)
 - `name`: The name the player would like to use for the tournament.
   Optional if the VEKN is provided, since the name will then be fetched from the VEKN registry.
-- `decklist`: Only if the tournament requires it, VDB (standard and deck-in-url) and Amaranth URLs are accepted.
-  The decklist is _copied and saved_ by the bot when the command is issued.
-  If the decklist is modified by the player in VDB or Amaranth, it will not be taken into account by the bot.
-  They need to issue the command _again_ with a decklist URL (even if it's the same) to update the deck list in the bot registry.
-  For a standard (non-league) tournament, the bot will prevent a player to modify their decklist once the first round has started.

 If a VEKN ID is required and a player does not have one, or if a player is struggling with the commands, any Judge (including you) can register